 Are great white sharks related to Megalodon?

-For a period of time, scientists believed that great white sharks were Megalodon’s closest living relative.
+For a period of time, scientists believed that great white sharks were Megalodon’s closest living relatives.
 It’s likely the two species lived at the same time, in fact.
 But, scientists believe that the closest living relative of Megalodon is the mako shark.

 Did Megalodon eat great white sharks?